Planetarium Show: Accidental Astronauts

 What about residency?

-To qualify for a cooperative agreement, the student must be a permanent resident of JJC District 525.
-The residence of unemancipated persons is that of their parents.
-If the applicant is of foreign citizenship, proof of permanent residence (green card or its new equivalent) is required.
 Residents of District 525 are eligible for a cooperative agreement after they have resided in the district for 30 days and verify their residency with an Illinois Driver's License or state ID.
-A students who has a JJC cooperative agreement but establishes permanent residence out of the district will have his/her/their cooperative agreement terminated at the end of the term in which he/she/they moved.
+A student who has a JJC cooperative agreement but establishes permanent residence out of the district will have his/her/their cooperative agreement terminated at the end of the term in which he/she/they moved.

 NOTE: A student working a minimum of 35 hours in the community college district in which he/she/they would like to attend may, at the discretion of the college, be treated as an in-district student.
 A letter from the employer may be required as proof of employment.
-As this may vary from college district to college district, the student should contact the admissions office of that college to determine eligibility.
+As this may vary from college district to college district, the student should contact the records office of that college to determine eligibility.

 What about distance and inconvenience?